Digital-Innovation-Lab-IBM/giveback-go-chaincode/README.md

 # blockchain-code
-V1 - updated as of Jan 2017
+V2 - updated as of April 2017